Acid Washing Pools

 When you use a pool plaster for the interior surface of your pool, it is not the plaster itself which provides an increase in water resistance, but the finish on the plaster.
 Plaster, just like every other type of concrete, is porous.
 When plaster is used as an interior surface in a concrete swimming pool, a technique known as a "hard trowel" is used which is essentially a final, very firm, pass with a steel trowel once the plaster is almost completely stiff.
 With a skilled hand this will result in an extremely smooth plaster finish.
 It is this smooth finish that increases the water retention abilities of the plaster - not just the plaster layer itself.

-I recently was reading an article on acid washing on a popular "how to" website (which is read by millions of people) and it said that it is OK to acid wash every two years since pool plaster is 1/2" thick on average and acid washing only burns off the surface layer of the plaster.
+I recently was reading an article on acid washing pools on a popular "how to" website (which is read by millions of people) and it said that it is OK to acid wash every two years since pool plaster is 1/2" thick on average and acid washing only burns off the surface layer of the plaster.
 This is factually inaccurate and really a shame that so many people are going to damage their pools as a result of bad advice such as this.
 If the thickness of the plaster is the reason that plaster improves water retention in a swimming pool, then why do you need to redo plaster when it is still clearly there?
 The reason, is that once the smooth finish wears away on your pool plaster, you have effectively lost all improved water resistance over any other form of untreated and porous concrete.

 Acid Strength For Acid Washing Pools

 One of the biggest concerns about acid washing pool plaster is what strength of acid you should be using.
 What most pool service companies will do is use 4 to 1 or even 3 to 1 water to muriatic acid.
 This results in an acid wash that foams, spits and hisses when you pour it over the plaster.
 This is far too strong to use on pool plaster!
 When correctly done, an acid wash should be 90% acid brushes and elbow grease.
-This is contrary to the method that is used by that majority of service companies.
+This is contrary to the method that is used by the majority of service companies.

 If you are applying acid wash to a pool plaster and the mix foams and hisses then you are very likely damaging the plaster.
 Sure the plaster will be brilliantly clean, but that bubbling and hissing is the acid eating the surface layer of the interior finish...the layer that is supposed to be smooth to help with waterproofing.
 Worse than this, some intrepid pool guys will use 50/50, or straight muriatic acid, which essentially will ruin your plaster right there on the spot regardless of how old it is.
 Most people do not understand that you judge the quality of the plaster on how it feels, and NOT how it looks.
 Acid washed plaster can look clean but if it feels like 50 or 100 grit sandpaper then that is a problem.